Jake H. Jacobsen, MA, LCSW

 My Approach to Helping

 My approach is eclectic including: Psychodynamic Psychotherapy, Attachment theory, Harm Reduction and Creative Arts Therapy.
-My practice experience includes counseling people with anxiety, PTSD/trauma (AIDS pandemic, 9/11, Covid) depression and other mood disorders, addiction, adult children of alcoholics or neurodivergent parents, sexuality, gender identity (medical and/or social gender transitioning) for teens and adults who identify as transgender or non-binary and those who are questioning their gender identity, LGBTQ family/partners, people living with HIV/AIDS, and other life challenging conditions.
+My practice experience includes counseling people with anxiety, PTSD/trauma (AIDS pandemic, 9/11, Covid) depression and other mood disorders, addiction, adult children of alcoholics, neurodivergent adults/youth, sexuality, gender identity (medical and/or social gender transitioning) for teens and adults who identify as transgender or non-binary and those who are questioning their gender identity, LGBTQ family/partners, people living with HIV/AIDS, and other life challenging conditions.

 Why I Became a Therapist

-I've been in the LBGT community since I was a teenager, a main factor that led me into the field of psychology.
-In the late 1970's I had a therapist that did not pathologize my coming out as queer and it meant the world to me.
-It meant that I could have a full life as a queer person in an era when everything I saw on TV, heard at school, or read in the newspaper told me that being queer was a pathology.
-Today we're in a time of profound change.
-Covid continues to create upheaval in our lives, with multiple issues of loss, including illness and death.
-Systemic racism and violence towards people of color, especially black and brown people has come to the forefront for all people to addressed as a society and to do the work towards social justice.
+I've been in the LGBTIA+ community since I was a teenager, a main factor that led me into the field of psychology.
+In the late 1970's luckily I had a therapist that did not pathologize my coming out as queer and that meant the world to me.
+It meant that I could begin to envision a full life as a queer person in an era when everything I saw on TV, heard at school, or read in the newspaper told me that being queer was a pathology.
+Today we're in a time of profound socio-political change with a dramatic increase in anti-LGBT+ bills/laws attempting to stop trans youth rights to access healthcare in some states, racism and violence against POC, erasure of black history from education, anti-semitism, banning books, the effects of climate change and fears of rising autocracy.
+These issues are all interconnected and need to be seen and acknowledged in order to do the work towards the fight for social justice and our civil rights.
+Addressing these issues in therapy is fundamental for healing.

 Issues I Treat